farhadabasahl/Farhad1969/README.md

 ### Hi there 👋
 - 🔭 I’m currently working at MDOT SHA
-- 🌱 Learning Data Science
+- 🌱 Studying Data Science at UMD - College Park
 - 📫 How to reach me: farhad@umd.edu
 <!--
 **Farhad1969/Farhad1969** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.